Zacks Investment Research Lowers iCAD (NASDAQ:ICAD) to Hold

-Zacks Investment Research cut shares of iCAD (NASDAQ:ICAD) from a buy rating to a hold rating in a report released on Wednesday morning, Zacks.com reports.
+Zacks Investment Research downgraded shares of iCAD (NASDAQ:ICAD) from a buy rating to a hold rating in a research note released on Thursday morning, Zacks.com reports.

 According to Zacks, “Icad, Inc. designs, engineers, develops and manufactures digital image scanners, densitometers, film digitizers and related software for applications in the graphic arts, medical imaging and life sciences markets.
 The Company sells its products throughout the world through various distributors, resellers, systems integrators and OEM’s. “

-A number of other brokerages have also recently issued reports on ICAD.
-JMP Securities reaffirmed a buy rating and issued a $18.00 target price (down from $22.00) on shares of iCAD in a report on Wednesday, November 10th.
-Oppenheimer reaffirmed a buy rating and issued a $24.00 target price on shares of iCAD in a report on Monday, August 30th.
-Finally, BTIG Research reaffirmed a buy rating and issued a $24.00 target price on shares of iCAD in a report on Wednesday, November 10th.
-Nine equities research analysts have rated the stock with a buy rating, Based on data from MarketBeat, iCAD has a consensus rating of Buy and an average price target of $20.42.
+Several other research analysts have also weighed in on ICAD.
+Oppenheimer reissued a buy rating and set a $24.00 price objective on shares of iCAD in a report on Monday, August 30th.
+JMP Securities reissued a buy rating and set a $18.00 price objective (down from $22.00) on shares of iCAD in a report on Wednesday, November 10th.
+Finally, BTIG Research reissued a buy rating and set a $24.00 price objective on shares of iCAD in a report on Wednesday, November 10th.
+One investment analyst has rated the stock with a hold rating and eight have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, iCAD has a consensus rating of Buy and an average target price of $20.42.

-iCAD (NASDAQ:ICAD) last issued its earnings results on Tuesday, November 9th.
-The technology company reported ($0.09) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of ($0.08) by ($0.01).
-The firm had revenue of $9.36 million during the quarter, compared to the consensus estimate of $9.41 million. iCAD had a negative net margin of 23.98% and a negative return on equity of 17.38%.
-During the same period in the previous year, the company posted ($0.08) earnings per share.
-As a group, research analysts anticipate that iCAD will post -0.27 EPS for the current fiscal year.
+iCAD (NASDAQ:ICAD) last announced its quarterly earnings data on Tuesday, November 9th.
+The technology company reported ($0.09) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.08) by ($0.01).
+The company had revenue of $9.36 million for the quarter, compared to analyst estimates of $9.41 million. iCAD had a negative return on equity of 17.38% and a negative net margin of 23.98%.
+During the same period in the prior year, the business earned ($0.08) earnings per share.
+Analysts forecast that iCAD will post -0.27 earnings per share for the current year.

-In other iCAD news, Director Andy Sassine sold 10,000 shares of the stock in a transaction that occurred on Wednesday, October 6th.
+In related news, CTO Jonathan Go sold 8,750 shares of iCAD stock in a transaction dated Monday, November 8th.
+The shares were sold at an average price of $10.86, for a total value of $95,025.00.
+The sale was disclosed in a filing with the SEC, which can be accessed through this link.
+Also, Director Andy Sassine sold 10,000 shares of iCAD stock in a transaction dated Wednesday, October 6th.
 The shares were sold at an average price of $10.56, for a total transaction of $105,600.00.
-The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Also, CTO Jonathan Go sold 8,750 shares of the stock in a transaction that occurred on Monday, November 8th.
-The stock was sold at an average price of $10.86, for a total transaction of $95,025.00.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 38,750 shares of company stock worth $420,425.
-Insiders own 12.50% of the company’s stock.
+Over the last quarter, insiders sold 38,750 shares of company stock worth $420,425.
+12.50% of the stock is currently owned by insiders.

-Several hedge funds and other institutional investors have recently bought and sold shares of ICAD.
-Granahan Investment Management Inc. MA boosted its position in shares of iCAD by 91.2% during the 3rd quarter.
-Granahan Investment Management Inc. MA now owns 2,242,603 shares of the technology company’s stock worth $24,108,000 after acquiring an additional 1,069,730 shares in the last quarter.
-Kornitzer Capital Management Inc. KS acquired a new stake in shares of iCAD during the 2nd quarter worth approximately $7,081,000.
-Altium Capital Management LP acquired a new stake in shares of iCAD during the 3rd quarter worth approximately $3,440,000.
-GWM Advisors LLC acquired a new stake in shares of iCAD during the 2nd quarter worth approximately $2,064,000.
-Finally, Goldman Sachs Group Inc. boosted its position in shares of iCAD by 638.3% during the 1st quarter.
-Goldman Sachs Group Inc. now owns 110,598 shares of the technology company’s stock worth $2,347,000 after acquiring an additional 95,618 shares in the last quarter.
-Institutional investors and hedge funds own 49.98% of the company’s stock.
+Hedge funds have recently added to or reduced their stakes in the business.
+BNP Paribas Arbitrage SA grew its stake in shares of iCAD by 324.2% in the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 4,119 shares of the technology company’s stock worth $44,000 after purchasing an additional 3,148 shares during the last quarter.
+Metropolitan Life Insurance Co NY grew its stake in shares of iCAD by 94,542.9% in the 2nd quarter.
+Metropolitan Life Insurance Co NY now owns 6,625 shares of the technology company’s stock worth $115,000 after purchasing an additional 6,618 shares during the last quarter.
+Raymond James & Associates acquired a new position in shares of iCAD in the 3rd quarter worth approximately $158,000.
+The Manufacturers Life Insurance Company grew its stake in shares of iCAD by 11.8% in the 2nd quarter.
+The Manufacturers Life Insurance Company now owns 13,106 shares of the technology company’s stock worth $227,000 after purchasing an additional 1,384 shares during the last quarter.
+Finally, Apollon Wealth Management LLC acquired a new position in shares of iCAD in the 2nd quarter worth approximately $254,000.
+Institutional investors own 49.98% of the company’s stock.

 iCAD, Inc is a medical technology company, which engages in the provision cancer detection and therapy solutions.
 It operates through the Cancer Detection and Cancer Therapy segments.
 The Cancer Detection segment include image analysis and workflow products.
 The Cancer Therapy segment consists radiation therapy products.